These dates are subject to slight variation according to seasonal conditions, but any alterations will be advertised locally.

 - Notify your neighbours prior to lighting up

-- Be in attendance and control of the burn at all times (preferable a minimum of two adult able-bodied persons should be present for the duration of the burn)
+- Be in attendance and control of the burn at all times (preferably a minimum of two adult able-bodied persons should be present for the duration of the burn)

 - Have the ability to extinguish the fire if the conditions change (water or manual methods)